Is This Rescue Group For Real? How To Spot A Fake Adoption Group

-Recently, Katherine, a colleague of mine at Discovery Communications was researching French Bulldogs on the Internet.
+Recently, Katherine, a colleague of mine, was researching French Bulldogs on the Internet.
 She came across a group calling itself a Frenchie rescue.
 But something about its website didn’t seem right.

 "I was so angry," Katherine told me.
 "I will do anything I can do to raise awareness."

 Unfortunately, her story isn’t unique.
-“For-profit breeders have increasingly tried to take advantage of the public’s desire to adopt homeless pets by posing as rescue groups, even using the term ‘adopt’ when selling their, all too often, puppy-mill-raised pups” says Kim Saunders, Petfinder’s vice president of shelter outreach.
+“For-profit breeders have increasingly tried to take advantage of the public’s desire to adopt homeless pets by posing as rescue groups, even using the term ‘adopt’ when selling their, all too often, puppy-mill-raised pups” says animal welfare expert Kim Saunders.
 “This makes it even more important that Petfinder remains a space for reputable shelters and rescue groups.”

 All the adoption groups that list their pets on Petfinder have been carefully screened by our shelter outreach staff.
 But if you're looking beyond Petfinder for a pet to adopt, there are some red flags to keep an eye out for.
 No one of these points alone proves a rescue group isn't legit.
 But if you find several of these warning signs, you might want to look for your adoptable pet elsewhere: